cloudmesh/classes/docs/source/assignments.rst

       - Review what plagiarism is and how to not do it
       - Install jabref and organize your citations with jabref

-      Write a paper discussing the following topics:
+      Write a paper discussing all of the following topics:

       - What is Big Data?
       - Why is Big Data interesting to me?
 (Summarize and/or contrast